SamuelMathieu-code/LaScaMolMR.jl/docs/src/index.md

-# LaScaMolMR.jl
+# LaScaMolMR

 ## Overview

 LaScaMolMR.jl (Large Scale Molecular Mendelian Randomization) is a threaded Mendelian Randomization (MR) package that is focused on the generation of transcriptome wide / molecular MR analysies.
-Although it provides interface for most common MR regression estimators (Inverse Variance Weighted, Weighted Median, Egger, Wald), its intended use is to enable fast Omic-wide Mendelian Randomization studies.
+Although it provides an interface for most common MR regression estimators (Inverse Variance Weighted, Weighted Median, Egger, Wald), its intended use is to enable fast Omic-wide Mendelian Randomization studies.
 The rise of large genetic cohort data has benefited the statistical power of Genome Wide Association Studies (GWAS) and Quantitative Trait Loci (QTL).
 Thus enabling findings in extensive studies such as Transcriptome Wide MR (TWMR).
-LaScaMolMR.jl provides a fast and efficient framework to such analyses, allowing users to test different parameters.
+LaScaMolMR.jl provides a fast and efficient framework to such analyses, allowing users to customize the parameters of the study.

 ## Tutorial